ag10717/github-actions/README.md

 **Statement** "Separate workflows for manual deployments to lower environments."

-**Rebutal**: *See [Focussing on the Workflow](#focussing-on-the-workflow) for the expectation on how to handle this.
+**Response**: *See [Focussing on the Workflow](#focussing-on-the-workflow) for the expectation on how to handle this.
 Duplicating the workflow file is fine so that the separation exists within Github Actions and so that there is release control.
 But separating them with a parameter control for deploying to lower environments is redundant (assumption made on controlling the DEV or SIT state when running the `deploy-to-devsit` workflow).*

 *In this proposed solution you have built the same package at least twice as part of the git flow and potentially AGAIN just for the sake of manually deploying a commit to a lower environment.*